REPEAL THE 1958 FEDERAL SWITCHBLADE ACT

 Switchblade (auto, auto-open, automatic, switch) Knives

-- Automatic knives are legal in 44 states, with various restrictions in seven of those states.
+- Automatic knives are legal in 46 states, with various restrictions regarding commerce, blade length, or carry in some states.

 - The commercial sale of automatic knives across state lines is restricted.